 But as she put her guinea pig into the cage next to Harry's after giving her own one last look to make sure everything was all in order, Hermione had to give Harry his due.
 She was rather impressed; Harry's guinea pig was almost perfect, especially compared to Ron's, which still had a beak, and Neville's, which still had feathers—and the less was said about Seamus's, which looked as if it had been through a war zone, the better.

-Glancing back at Harry, who appeared to be winning the duel with a fake wand which had turned into a haddock, it occurred to Hermione that Harry was simply happy to have Ron back as his friend after being on the outs with him for a month.
-Hermione supposed he'd earned a moment to just cut loose, given all the stress he'd been under.
+Glancing back at Harry, who appeared to be winning the duel with a fake wand which had apparently turned into a haddock, it occurred to Hermione that he was simply happy to have Ron back as his friend after being on the outs with him for a month.
+She supposed he'd earned a moment to just cut loose, given all the stress he'd been under.

 "Now that Potter and Weasley have kindly acted their age, I have an announcement to make," McGonagall began when she was sure the class was listening.
 "The Yule Ball is approaching—a traditional part of the Triwizard Tournament..."